Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 they are, but will not describe them in detail.
 These include:

 -   Semi-supervised learning, where a combination of labeled and unlabeled data are used for training, given a set of assumptions.
 Such methods are useful when labeling data is costly and where unlabeled (not manually labeled/tagged data) can help improve the machine learning models .
 See the MIT Press edited volume https://www.molgen.mpg.de/3659531/MITPress--SemiSupervised-Learning.pdf for explanations and examples.

+-   Recommender systems: These are commonly used by audio and video services like YouTube to generate playlists or by online shops like Amazon to suggest additional products a custumer might wish to buy.
+More generally, recommender systems aim to predict the preferences a user might have.
+One strategy is to recommend products that have similar characteristcs to the ones already selected by the same user (independent of others).
+Another strategy recommends a product if other persons with a similar profile selected the same product in the past.

 -   Active learning, a set of machine learning algorithms that query the user or some other information source to get labels for data points that are most beneficial for the machine learning models.
 This is in contrast to the standard machine learning process where we often select data points to label/tag randomly.
 Active Learning approaches to selecting data points to label have been shown to reduce the effort needed to train machine learning models.